Hacker0x01/docs.hackerone.com/docs/programs/severity.md

 ![severity-2](./images/severity-2.png)

+Instead of using the CVSS calculator, hackers can simply choose an estimated severity for the report.

+If your program has a custom methodology for determining severity, it's best to describe it on your Security Page.

 *Note: It's optional for the hacker to submit a severity rating.*

-If your program has a custom methodology for determining severity, it's best to describe it on your Security Page.

 You can read more details about CVSS [here](https://www.first.org/cvss/user-guide) or check out our [blog post](https://www.hackerone.com/blog/introducing-severity-cvss).
-If your program has a custom methodology for determining severity, it's best to describe it on your Security Page.